luciluci/PriceTrail/PriceTrail/README.txt

 TO DOs:

-* arrange products due to "importance" and "favorites"
-    * importance means products that are changed or unavailable.
 * limit max number of notifications/messages to 10
 * limit max number of monitored products to 50
 * add images for monitored shops(in product list add emag logo for emag products)